In This Article

 The testing service also offers 3 different subscription plans.
 The first, named US Discovery, is $24.99/month or $99 for 6-months.
 The World Explorer subscription plan will run you $39.99/month, or $149 every 6-months.
 For the All Access plan, Ancestry.com charges $49.99/month or $199 for 6-months.

-While each of these DNA testing companies has their advantages and their disadvantages, overall, 23andMe gives you more for your money.
+While each of these DNA testing companies has its advantages and its disadvantages, overall, 23andMe gives you more for your money.
 For example, AncestryDNA only offers an autosomal DNA test, while 23andMe tests your autosomal DNA, as well as your mitochondrial DNA (mtDNA), and, for men, your Y-chromosome.

 AncestryDNA test kits are available through the Ancestry website — Ancestry.com — as well as Amazon, Wal-Mart, and even on eBay.